 “In addition to reaching a powerful final result, the process of getting there with Starr and Jeff could not have been more fun and satisfying” Hans Canosa, Director – Conversation(s) With Other Women, Memoirs Of A Teenage Amnesiac

 Starr Parodi & Jeff Eden Fair spend most of their hours creating.
 As you read this, they are most likely realizing their newest sonic adventure.
-Since their breakout work on the iconic recording/arrangement of the James Bond Theme (RIAA Gold Record), Starr & Jeff have been finding an artistic balance between the worlds of scoring, recording, producing/arranging, conducting and live performance.
-“There is a common thread in all these mediums that is so satisfying and inspiring, and our vision is to create a visceral experience for the listener in all that we do.”
+Since their groundbreaking work on the iconic recording/arrangement of the James Bond Theme (RIAA Gold Record- which has been credited with revolutionizing the action film trailer genre*), Starr & Jeff have been finding an artistic balance between the worlds of scoring, recording, producing/arranging, conducting and live performance.
+“There is a common thread in the storytelling of all these mediums that is so satisfying and inspiring, and our vision is to create a visceral journey & experience for the listener in all that we do.”

 After being originally hired to be a ghostwriter on several of network televisions leading dramatic series at just 20 years of age, Starr built on that experience and partnering with Jeff, they later became a major artistic force in the world of theatrical film trailers and featurettes, scoring and giving a voice to hundreds of Hollywood’s most visible film trailers (Last Samurai, James Bond, Mission Impossible 2, The Peanuts Movie, Harry Potter, Dream Girls, Night At The Museum, X-Men 3, The Last Holiday, War of the Worlds, etc…).
 With their reinvention of the modern James Bond Theme, their music has been given credit for helping to form the modern action film trailer as it exists today.
 (Forbes – April 2015)